 Isobars are lines of constant pressure.
-Drawing the isobars reveals features (eg highs, lows, ridges and troughs) which help us
+Drawing the isobars reveals features (eg highs, lows, ridges and troughs) which help us understand the weather.

 When trying to draw isobars, remember the following